When was the last time you thought about goal setting for your training business?

 Goal Setting Stage 3: Review

 As I mentioned earlier, goals aren’t static.
 They will shape and evolve, and some will fall by the wayside because they are no longer right for you or your business.
-I find that setting regular time in my diary to review my goals helps me to recognise the ones that I need to ditch, as well as to acknowledge my achievements and where my attentions would be best focused in the future.
+I find that setting regular time in my diary for a thinking day to review my goals helps me to recognise the ones that I need to ditch, as well as to acknowledge my achievements and where my attentions would be best focused in the future.
 This is the time to ask questions such as:

 - What did I do well?